saltyorg/docs/docs/advanced/your-own-containers.md

 Recommended for GUI applications and web services.

-1. Run the interactive role to generate a Compose file with Traefik provisioning:
+1. Run the interactive role to generate a Compose file with Traefik configuration:

     ```sh
     sb install generate-traefik-template